mlhumphriss/mlhumphriss.github.io/README.md

 - If I was to rework it I would add the additional functionality of a reverse gear to allow the model to be able to achieve a higher success rate of parking at tighter angles of approach

 ### Stage 3 Games Coursework
+- The focus of this coursework was creating a playable demo of a game with an emphasis on physics and enemy AI.
+- To meet this brief I decided to create a 3D platformer with the aim of it to reach the highest height possible, wih score being based on height.
+This was made in three days.
+- There are a dozen Navmesh navigation based AI "slimes" on the floor of the map.
+These are designed less to be a threat at the beginning, but more to be an additional punishment mechanic if the player falls.
+- If I was to go back to this project, I would add flying enemies with a set path, to add more complexity and risk of losing towards the end of the game as just becomes a jump puzzle.